Mithileysh/Email-Visualisation-Project/README.md

-# Mithileysh Profile
+# Email Visualisation Project
-Research is my passion and have an humongous interest in Digital Experience, Interaction Experience (HCI), Communication, Visualisation, and Social Informatics.
+Email has grown to be a huge part of Digital Forensics and E-discovery.
+We can connect with others in just a few clicks and information leakage is a common thing in organisations.
+With several emails sent per day, how can we understand these connections?
+How can we visualise the type of email individuals have been sending?
+Can we tell a story somehow with the thousands of emails individuals have sent, received, and deleted?
 Here are some of my projects.

 ## Portfolio
 - [Weblink](https://mithileysh.github.io/Email-Visualisation-Project/)